au5ton/viento/README.md

 ##Installation

-With npm: `npm install --save au5ton/viento`
+With npm: `npm install viento --save`

 Without npm: Download viento.js and put it whereever you'd like.